Dj5822/Auth0Test/README.md

 # assignment-01-Dj5822
-assignment-01-Dj5822 created by GitHub Classroom
+assignment-01-Dj5822 created by GitHub Classroom.
+In this assignment we explore the Auth0 authentication library.

 ## How to run the project
 Change directory to backend,